thiago4go/dapr-workshop/docs/challenge-4/python.md

 The code above uses the Dapr SDK to publish an event to the PubSub infrastructure (Redis).
 That event is the `order` in json format.

 The _delivery-service_ is now completed.
-Update _pizza-kitchen_ and _pizza-store_ now in the next sections of this challenge.
+Update _pizza-kitchen_ and _pizza-storefront_ now in the next sections of this challenge.

 ## Send the Kitchen events